carlnorwood12/portfolio-seo/README.md

 ---

+### Content Pages

+Content pages can include blog posts, videos, articles, and other informational pieces that showcase your company’s knowledge and expertise in a particular industry.
+These contain useful insights for the customer and can include a call to action.
+Some helpful things to include in your content pages include:
+* Strong hook and concise title.
+* Quality images and visuals such as graphs and data.
+* Informative and educational content (you might benefit from using AI).
+* Links to external authoritative sources.
+* Internal links to other pages on your site.
+* SEO keywords.
+* Social media sharing links.

+---

 ## Copywriting and Readability (Outcome 4)

 Throughout the website, careful attention has been paid to copywriting principles to ensure content is easy to read, digestible, and effective in conveying its message.